(reading time: 1 hour, 9 minutes)

 “Then we know the culprit,” Teal said.
 “We’ve seen only one man as of late who has power over the ice.
 He too has blackened flesh.
-Haystone was killed by the one who killed our ship, who directed us into the path of weighty Qlio, and who still refuses to identify himself.
+Haystone was killed by the one who killed our ship, who directed us into the path of weighty Qlio, who killed Oddball, and who still refuses to identify himself.
 His ultimate goal must be among Rob’s treasures.”

 “Asking your pardon captain,” Rorke said, stepping out from a few of the other skeletons.
 “That boy always comes with a storm.
 We haven’t seen him once without his veil of frost.”